Skip to main content

 ZITADEL Actions v2

-By using ZITADEL actions V2, you can manipulate ZITADELs behavior on specific API calls, events or functions.
-This is useful when you have special business requirements that ZITADEL doesn't support out-of-the-box.
+By using ZITADEL Actions v2, you can modify ZITADEL's behavior on specific API calls, events, or functions.
+This is useful when you have special business requirements that ZITADEL does not support out-of-the-box.

 info

 We're working on Actions continuously.
-In the roadmap, you see how we are planning to expand and improve it.
-Please tell us about your needs and help us prioritize further fixes and features.
+In the roadmap, you can see how we plan to expand and improve this feature.
+Please tell us about your needs to help us prioritize further improvements and features.

 warning

-To use Actions v2 activate the feature flag "Actions" feature flag, to be able to manage the related resources.
+To use Actions v2, activate the "Actions" feature flag in order to manage the related resources.

-The Actions v2 will always be executed if available, even if the feature flag is switched off, to remove any Actions v2 the related Execution has to be removed.
+Actions v2 will always be executed if available, even if the feature flag is switched off.
+To remove any Actions v2, the related Execution must be removed.

-ZITADEL can't anticipate and solve every possible business rule and integration requirements from all ZITADEL users.
+ZITADEL can't anticipate or solve every possible business rule and integration requirement for all users.
 Here are some examples:

-• A business needs to automate tasks.
-Roles should be assigned to users based on their ADFS 2016+ groups.
+• A business needs to automate tasks, such as assigning roles to users based on their ADFS 2016+ groups.

-• A business needs to store metadata on a user that is used for integrating applications.
+• A business needs to store metadata on a user, which is used for integrating applications.

-• A business needs to restrict the users who are allowed to register to a certain organization by their email domains.
+• A business needs to restrict which users are allowed to register to a certain organization by their email domains.

-With actions, ZITADEL provides a way to solve such problems.
+With Actions, ZITADEL provides a way to address such scenarios.

 How it works

-• Endpoint, an external endpoint with the desired logic, can be whatever is necessary as long as it can receive an HTTP Post request.
+• Endpoint: An external endpoint with the desired logic.
+It can be anything, as long as it can receive an HTTP POST request.

-• Target, a resource in ZITADEL with all necessary information how to trigger an endpoint
+• Target: A resource in ZITADEL containing all the necessary information about how to trigger an endpoint.

-• Execution, a resource in ZITADEL with the information when to trigger which targets
+• Execution: A resource in ZITADEL specifying when to trigger which targets.

 Possible conditions for the Execution:

-• Request, to react to or manipulate requests to ZITADEL, for example add information to newly created users
+• Request: Reacts to or manipulates requests to ZITADEL, for example, by adding information to newly created users.

-• Response, to react to or manipulate responses to ZITADEL, for example to provision newly created users to other systems
+• Response: Reacts to or manipulates responses from ZITADEL, for example, provisioning newly created users to other systems.

-• Event, to create to different events which get created in ZITADEL, for example to inform somebody if a user gets locked
+• Event: Reacts to different events created in ZITADEL, for example, to inform someone if a user gets locked.

 info

-Currently, the defined Actions v2 will be executed additionally to the defined Actions.
+Currently, defined Actions v2 will be executed in addition to Actions.

 Further reading